Jaso5/AdvancedWebTechCoursework/docs/notes.md

 ### Security Concerns

 - This will require an API key, and because the display board pi is free to access by any member, I should create a seperate account and API key for it.

+## Additional notes
+- Screen size is 768,1360